 Taipingshan National Forest Recreation Area (太平山國家森林遊樂區) is known for its windswept ocean misty air that drapes the emerald green nature trails with a mystical charm while a wispy sea of clouds circles above the lofty mountain peaks.
-A total of 19 mountains populates the area of Taipingshan, the highest mountain being Jian Jing Shan (見晴山) at 2,491 metres (8,173 ft), while the most prominent peak is San Xing Shan (三星山) at 2,363 metres (7,753 ft).
+A total of 19 mountains populates the area of Taipingshan, the highest mountain being Jian Qing Shan (見晴山) at 2,491 metres (8,173 ft), while the most prominent peak is San Xing Shan (三星山) at 2,363 metres (7,753 ft).

 Taipingshan National Forest Recreation Area is situated in the Datong Township of Yilan County (宜蘭縣), in northeast Taiwan.
 Taipingshan is one of the three major forest recreation areas in Taiwan, together with Alishan (阿里山國家森林遊樂區) and Basianshan (八仙山國家森林遊樂區).
 Taipingshan covers a total land area of 129 sq km (50 sq mi).

 Three substantial mountains are found in and around Taipingshan National Forest Recreation Area: Nanhudashan borders the south of Taipingshan, San Xing Shan lies in its centre, while Dabajianshan surrounds the Lanyang River basin in the north and west of the forest area.
 The northern section of the Central Mountain Range (中央山脈) intersects through Taipingshan.